jglazar/notes/numerical_methods/recipes.md

 Only downside to SVD is extra `N * M` space to store design matrix, and slow speed

+### Nonlinear models

+Minimize chi-sq merit function iteratively

+We know the Hessian!
+Simply apply `delta_ai = c * sum(1/2 Hij delta_aj)`

+Levenberg-Marquardt method switches between inverse-Hessian and steepest descent
+  * Also dynamically sets the constant `c` above

+### Confidence intervals

+Ol' reliable: generate random synthetic datasets (with replacement), fit parameters to each, and report original fit +/- std dev across fits

+Generate confidence region in parameter space.
+You pick confidence level and region shape
+  * Good shape: region containing all parameter vectors s.t. they are within constant-chi-sq difference from original fit.
+Pick constant-chi-sq s.t.
+95% of parameter vectors lie within region.

+Confidence region for parameter subset is simply projection of full region onto subspace.
+Never use raw intersection instead of projection!

+If residuals have Normal distribution:
+  * You can use `C = inv(X^T X)` to estimate parameter covariance matrix

+Further, if you have a linear model or you have enough samples s.t. parameter uncertainties lie within linearized model's region

 ### Markov Chain Monte Carlo